amoghnayak07/dummy-ai-agent/README.md

 # hugging-face-dummy-ai-agent

-This notebook demonstrates how to interact with Meta's LLaMA-3.2-3B-Instruct model via the Hugging Face Inference API.
+This notebook is for the purpose of learning.
+It demonstrates how to interact with Meta's LLaMA-3.2-3B-Instruct model via the Hugging Face Inference API.
 Teh agent generates text responses based on user input.

 ### Install Dependencies